 Mistake 2: Swaddling Too High

-Mistake 3: Wrapping Too Low
+Mistake 3: Wrapping Too Loose

-Mistake 4: Using Heavy or Overheating Fabrics
+Mistake 4: Using Heavy or Non-Breathable Fabrics

 Mistake 5: Swaddling for Too Long

-Many babies begin transitioning out of swaddles around 3–4 months, depending on their development.
+Most babies begin transitioning out of swaddles around 3–4 months, depending on their development.

 Tips for Safe Swaddling